Is Notes Mcp Server Safe?

 When Should You Avoid Notes Mcp Server?

-Even promising tools aren't right for every situation.
+Even well-trusted tools aren't right for every situation.
 Consider avoiding Notes Mcp Server in these scenarios:

-For each scenario, evaluate whether Notes Mcp Server's trust score of 64.8/100 meets your organization's risk tolerance.
-We recommend running a manual security assessment alongside the automated Nerq score.
+For each scenario, evaluate whether Notes Mcp Server's trust score of 73.5/100 meets your organization's risk tolerance.
+The Nerq Verified status indicates general production readiness, but sector-specific requirements may apply.

 How Notes Mcp Server Compares to Industry Standards

 Nerq indexes over 6 million software tools, apps, and packages across dozens of categories.
 Among data tools, the average Trust Score is 62/100.
-Notes Mcp Server's score of 64.8/100 is above the category average of 62/100.
+Notes Mcp Server's score of 73.5/100 is significantly above the category average of 62/100.

 Industry benchmarks matter because they contextualize a tool's safety profile.
 A score that looks moderate in isolation may actually represent strong performance within a challenging category — or vice versa.
 Nerq's category-relative analysis helps teams make informed decisions by showing not just absolute quality, but how a tool ranks against its direct peers.